kolodziejczak-sz/svelte-redux-connect/README.md

 # svelte-redux-connect

-Redux binding to Svelte based on react-redux.
+Redux connect for Svelte based on react-redux.

 I've recreated the solution from react-redux - the connect API is almost identical.

-The main goal of this library is making use of redux store instead of the svelte one - this way you can take advantage of all redux tools.
+The main goal of this library is to make use of redux store instead of the svelte one - this way you can take advantage of all redux tools.

-I'm aware that there's already npm-packages which are trying to achieve the same goal, but actually I don't think they work as they should be - I tried them and I had to either use Svelte's store, change API or take care of store subscription in the body of connected component.
-This tiny library is the answer to the above problems and I decided to share it with everyone.
+I'm aware of fact that there's already npm-packages which are trying to accomplish the same goal, but actually I don't think they work as they should be - I tried them and I had to either use Svelte's store, change API or take care of store subscription in the body of connected component.
+This tiny library is the answer to the above problems, and I decided to share it with everyone.

 Basic example below.